kuukienator/linkdump/README.md

 linkdump
 ========

-NodeJS service to store and retrieve a list of links
+NodeJS service to store and retrieve a list of links.
+Currently setup with openshift.